LaurentVeyssier/Predict-english-speaking-region-of-origin-by-analyzing-tweets/README.md

 - (4)  I hate cycling through puddles on the way to work.
 - (5)  Puddles are something I always go around when I am commuting.

+These are called alternations.
+The coice of these alternations is not random or arbitrary.
+It is based on things like geographic dialects or social patterns.
 These differences can be used to predict information about the text’s author: gender, dialect, native language, and sometimes even age and class.
 This information is contained in the grammatical structure of the document.
-In this project, the dialect and region of origin is extracted.
+And Machine learning can learn and detect these alternations in the written language.
+In this project, the dialect or region of origin is leveraged.

 # Results